LathaSaradha/Grocery_on_Wheels/ReadMe.md

 1. Download Connector/J JDBC driver so our program can connect to MySQL.
 Go to this web page (http://www.mysql.com/downloads/connector/j/)

-Select 'Platform Independent'
+In the operating System menu , Select 'Platform Independent'.
+Select the largest size file.

 2. Open MySql WorkBench, Click on the "+" symbol.
+From the set up wizard,  create a new connection with a name of your choice. (eg: mydbconnection)

-From the set up wizard,  create a new connection with a name of your choice.
+Check "test connection".And after successful connection , click 'OK'.

-3. Open intellij IDE, Clone the current project
+3. Open intellij IDE, Clone the current project.

 File -> Settings -> Plugins -> Search for "Database Navigator" .
 Install "Database Navigator".